-16. The landlord paid a fee of \$20.00 to file this application.
-As the landlord's claim has been successful, the tenant shall pay this hearing expense.
+15. The landlords paid a fee of \$20.00 to file this application, and a receipt for that payment is on file.
+As the landlord's claim has been successful, he is authorized to retain \$20.00 of the security deposit as reimbursement for that cost.